AlexandruBreahna/fcptestwebsite/README.md

 - **Keyboard**: Full keyboard navigation support (arrows, enter, escape)
 - **Mobile**: Touch-friendly with responsive design
 - **Accessibility**: Proper focus management and ARIA attributes
-- **URLs**: All URLs are automatically encoded and SEO-friendly
+- **URLs**: URLs come from vehicle data and are automatically formatted with parameters
-- **"I don't know"**: Selecting "I don't know" for any field excludes it from URL parameters
+- **"I don't know"**: Selecting "I don't know" for any field excludes it from URL parameters and summaries
 - **Button Logic**: Use `"compatibility"` visibility for product pages, `"always"` for homepage
+- **Field Names**: Must match the structure of your vehicle data (year, make, model, submodel, chassis, engine, transmission)
+- **Default Selection**: Dropdowns automatically select the first real option (skipping "I don't know")